sholmes-221/hob-slides/PITCHME.md

 # Application

 - Any other thoughts about the Ten Commandments that you would like to share?
-- Pick one Commandment and think about how to apply it in your life this week
+- Reflect on the Ten Commandments and think about how to apply them in your life this week